 How do I access bloodwork or imaging records?

-If you have a family physician, any bloodwork or imaging results should be held in their medical record.
+If you have a family medicine specialist, any bloodwork or imaging results should be held in their medical record.

-If you don’t have a family physician and had bloodwork or imaging ordered from a walk-in clinic or emergency department physician, you can contact the facility where the procedure was performed.
+If you don’t have a family medicine specialist and had bloodwork or imaging ordered from a walk-in clinic or emergency department physician, you can contact the facility where the procedure was performed.

-If you are seeking records of bloodwork or imaging tests that were completed with the IWK or a Nova Scotia Health facility, you may contact the facility where the procedure was performed and their Medical Records Department can guide you on how to access these results.
+If you are seeking records of bloodwork or imaging tests that were completed with the IWK or a Nova Scotia Health facility, you may contact NSH Health Records at 902-473-5512.
+Alternatively, you may contact the facility where the procedure was performed and their Health Records Department can guide you on how to access these results.